YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 incremental: true
 type: lineheight

-We would like to mesure the *distance* between our model and the *full reality* (i.e., the data generating process)... we are going to make a detour via information theory.
+We would like to mesure the *distance* between our model and the *full reality* (i.e., the data generating process)... but we will first make a detour via information theory.

 We can define **information** as the amount of reduction in uncertainty.
 When we learn a new outcome (a new observation), how much does it reduce our uncertainty ?